 Derivative accounting rules provide the option to present certain asset and liability derivative positions net on the balance sheets and to net the related cash collateral against these net derivative positions.
 We elected not to net these items.
-On our balance sheets, cash collateral provided to others is reflected in other current assets.
+On our balance sheets, cash collateral provided to others is reflected in other current assets, and cash collateral received is reflected in other current liabilities.
 See Note 18, Derivative Instruments, for more information.